watermark-light

 With over 1,000 direct suppliers in our supply chain, we have invested substantial resources in developing extensive programmes to socialise and implement our NDPE policy across our supply chain.
 As part of our verification framework for supplier compliance, in addition to the ART approach at refinery level, the Supplier Reporting Tool, and Grievance Procedure, Wilmar has also been implementing the Supplier Group Compliance (SGC) verification programme since December 2013, to proactively monitor risk of association at supplier group level.

 The SGC verification programme, was developed and is executed with support from Aidenvironment Asia.
-As of end 2022, the programme monitors more than 23.27 million hectares, which covers over 900 parent groups representing more than 8,200 plantations units, spanning across Malaysia, Indonesia and other palm producing countries.
+As of 2023, the programme monitors more than 23.4 million hectares, which covers over 1,100 parent groups representing more than 8,100 plantations units, spanning across Malaysia, Indonesia and other palm producing countries.

 Approach